jonathanw82/hello-django/README.md

 then at the top of settings.py import it with = import os and import dh_database_url

 then = python3 manage.py migrate

+create .gitignore and add = *.sqlite3 and __pycashe__/

+push to git hub

+push to heroku = git push heroku master

+an error will happen Error while running '$ python manage.py collectstatic --noinput'. this is telling us heroku cant find any static files such as javascript or class

+to disable this  = heroku config:set DISABLE_COLLECTSTATIC=1
+then repush to heroku

+we will get another error is we try to run the app so = heroku logs --tail will let us see the logs error code H14 no web process running

+We need to now create a Procfile in the root to tell heroku that we want this to be a web application unicorn with a web server but we have not told unicorn to start yet in the Procfile put  = web: gunicorn django_todo.wsgi:application